wfondrie/cookiecutter-python-package/{{cookiecutter.package_name}}/CONTRIBUTING.md

 First off, thank you for taking the time to contribute.

 The following document provides guidelines for contributing to the documentation and the code of {{ cookiecutter.package_name }}. **No contribution is too small!** Even fixing a simple typo in the documentation is immensely helpful.

 ## Contributing to the documentation

-We use [sphinx](https://www.sphinx-doc.org/en/master/) generate our documentation and deploy it to this site.
-Most of the pages on the site are created from simple text files written in the reStructuredText markup language.
+We use [mkdocs](https://www.mkdocs.org/) generate our documentation and deploy it to this site.
+Most of the pages on the site are created from simple text files written in markdown.
 There are three exceptions to this:

 1. The API and command line documentation are automatically generated from the documentation contained in the code.